messente/messente-api-php/docs/Api/GroupsApi.md

 > \Messente\Api\Model\GroupEnvelope createGroup($groupName)

-Creates a new group with the provided name.
+Creates a new group with the provided name

 ### Example